 - Commission form

 Each of these alternative forms represents a somewhat different approach to organizing the political and administrative structure of a city or town government.
-In addition, state law permits cities under certain circumstances to adopt charters unique to their communities.
+In addition, state law permits cities to adopt charters unique to their communities under certain circumstances.

 In general, choosing the form of government is not a matter of how much legislative and/or administrative authority the city or town will have.
 That will be the same regardless of the form that is selected.
 The most significant differences stem from the location and distribution of authority between the legislative and executive officials.
 These factors account for most of the differences between the two primary forms of government, mayor-council and council-manager, and have different implications for how a city or town will be governed and administered.
 For more information, see MRSC's handout on Common Issues and Pro/Con Arguments in Elections to Change Form of Government.